 Merak-Sakteng and Laya stands out as a distinct attraction in Bhutan.
 Unlike anywhere else in the country, it offers a visitor to experience a unique semi-nomadic lifestyle, culture and vernacular in one of the most scenic pastoral valleys .

-Situated at an altitude over 3,500 meters, the ex - otic valleys of Merak and Sakten have been home to the Brokpas for centuries since their displace - ment from Tsona in Southern Tibet.
+Situated at an altitude over 3,500 meters, the exotic valleys of Merak and Sakten have been home to the Brokpas for centuries since their displacement from Tsona in Southern Tibet.
 The nomadic indigenous group of eastern Bhutan, the Brokpas seasonally move their herds of livestock from the lower valleys in the winter to the higher pastures in the summer.
-While polygamy is a prevailing prac - tice as well, marriage among Brokpa couples is a convergence of practical consideration and sacred responsibility, with elaborate rituals to seal the union.
-Like the rest of Bhutan, they are fond of ar - chery and are skilled in games of accuracy.
-Women are particularly well-known for their singing and they love to perform from their wide repertoire of festive songs dedicated to gods and goddesses, as well as the universal themes of nature, youth and old age.
+While polygamy is a prevailing practice as well, marriage among.
+Like the rest of Bhutan, they are fond of archery and are skilled in games of accuracy.
+Women are particularly well-known for their singing and they love to perform from their wide repertoire of fetive songs dedicated to gods and goddesses, as well as the universal themes of nature, youth and old age.
 Brokpas prefer to wear their traditional attire spun from yak hair.
 Traditional wear for men comprise a black hat with five long fringes hanging from the sides.
-The upper part of their body is covered by a thick jacket with a vest of animal hide tied at the waist by a long belt known as a kera.
-For the lower part of the body, traditional fashion dictates a knee length pair of shorts called kongo.
 Women usually wear their long hair tied up in plaits with colorful ribbons.
 An apron reaching to their knees is tied at the waist.
-Woven out of raw silk, the wom - en’s dress is designed with colorful motifs of ani - mals and flowers.
 Fond of jewelry, they wear long strands of corals, cat’s eyes and necklaces of semi precious stones.

 Things to See & Do :

 The diverse rituals and customs of the Brokpa people make Merak and Sakten an interesting place to visit, especially each autumn when they honour their mountain goddess Jomo Kuengkhar by observing a two-day festival to seek her blessings for prosperity.
-The festival is also an occasion to witness the annual naked terchaam dances of the Brokpas and the cultural splendor of the Ache Lhamo dances performed by herders annually to honour another feminine divinity sacred to their people.
+The festival is also an occasion to witness the annual naked terchaam dances of the Brokpas and the cultural splendor of the Ache Lhamo dances performed by herders.

 Getting There :

-On landing at the International airport at Paro, drive to Thimphu, the capital.
-The next day transfer to Bumthang in Central Bhutan and from there to Trashigang, the furthest eastern region of Bhutan.
+On landing at Paro, drive to Thimphu, the capital.
+The next day transfer to Bumthang and from there to Trashigang, the furthest eastern region of Bhutan.
 Overnight in Trashigang, and the following morning take the road further east to Radhi village which is about 21Km and takes about an hour.
 After Radhi there is a dirt road that leads to Merak Village.
 It is about 40Km and takes about 3 hrs to reach there.

 Sakteng is better approached from Merak.
-From Merak a full day’s trek brings you to the riverside campground at Miksa Teng, from where it is a gradual three hour walk through some pleasant woods until your arrival in Sakteng.
+From Merak a full day’s trek brings you to the riverside campground at Miksa Teng.
+Next day take a gradual three hour walk through some pleasant woods until your arrival in Sakteng.